 If your company offers a thrift savings plan with an employer match, consider whether it makes sense to up your contribution to that in addition to your 401(k).
 If your employer offers an FSA, strongly consider signing up it.
 And don’t forget about smaller-scale savings, like discounted gym memberships and services (you may be able to get 20% off your wireless phone service, for example).

 #16.
 Shop for your insurance.
-Changing your home, renter’s or auto insurance can be one of the fastest ways to save a substantial amount of money.
-Getting new quotes only takes a few minutes, but you can also use a service like Gabi, which leverages artificial intelligence to help you find better prices in all three of those insurance categories.
+Changing your home, renter’s, or auto insurance can be one of the fastest ways to save substantial money.

 #17.
 Evaluate your will and estate plan.
 Nobody likes thinking about this kind of thing, but if you have a family, it’s important to make sure they’re protected and that everything is as smooth as possible in a worst-case scenario.